 Next is Faceshift, a Swiss startup that specialises in generating CGI avatars and capturing expressions using real-time motion capture.
 Faceshift has previously used Microsoft's Kinect camera and Intel's RealSense 3D camera to demo its innovative software.
 The technology was reportedly used in the making of Star Wars: The Force Awakens as well.
 Motion capture is a big deal for gaming and current headsets like the HTC Vive are starting to get to grips with it for VR to help inject some realism.

-PrimeSense, the Israeli startup that built the 3D sensor for Microsoft's Kinect camera on the Xbox 360, was picked up for a cool $360 million.
+PrimeSense, the Israeli startup that built the 3D sensor for Microsoft's Kinect camera on the Xbox 360 and namechecked by Scoble in terms of mixed reality, was picked up for a cool $360 million.
 The motion sensing tech could of course be used for a range of hardware currently under the Apple umbrella, but it would certainly be a good fit for VR.
-Motion sensing is vital for control and movement so this could offer the same kind of slick 3D movement that software like Leap Motion promises
+Motion sensing is vital for control and movement so this could offer the same kind of slick 3D movement that software like Leap Motion promises.

 When will we see it?